-This one-day training course was originally designed by the Faculty of Sexual and Reproductive Healthcare (FSRH) to enable practice nurses to develop their sexual and reproductive healthcare knowledge and skills to manage consultations about contraception and STIs with confidence.
-SRH Essentials has now been opened up by the FSRH to include others working in primary care, and we have welcomed nurses, GPs, midwives, physician associates, paramedics and others on this course.
-However, based on feedback from GPs who have attended, we feel that the Margaret Pyke Conferences have more content that is relevant for GPs and therefore we do not accept GP delegates for this training.
+This course was designed by the Faculty of Sexual and Reproductive Healthcare (FSRH) for practice nurses to develop their SRH knowledge and skills to manage consultations with confidence.
+SRH Essentials has now been opened up by the FSRH so others working in primary care can attend.
+We encourage nurses, midwives, physician associates, paramedics and others to attend although, based on feedback from previous GP delegates, we feel the Margaret Pyke Conferences are more suitable for GPs and therefore we do not accept GP delegates for this training.

 On completion of SRH Essentials, delegates will have the skills and confidence to:

-- Assess when your patient is at risk of pregnancy
+- Assess when a patient is at risk of pregnancy

-- Assess when your patient needs emergency contraception and what method can be safely recommended
+- Assess when a patient needs emergency contraception and what method can be recommended safely

 - Review the COC, POP and injection contraceptive methods